JoryKlaverstijn/LaMAS_G17/index.md

 - More Hunters: 2 wolves, 1 little girl, 1 seer, 2 hunter and 2 villagers.
 - More Wolves: 3 wolves, 1 little girl, 3 seer, 1 hunter and 0 villagers.

-A 1000 games were ran for each role distribtion setup, resulting in [the following](#total_bar_graph_1000_iterations) win percentages.
+A 1000 games were ran for each role distribtion setup, resulting in the following [(Figure 5)](#total_bar_graph_1000_iterations) win percentages.
 The amount of total, correct and % correct votes are also visible in the table below.

 <figure>
     <img id="total_bar_graph_1000_iterations" src="https://user-images.githubusercontent.com/63637256/176162322-5710a1aa-f917-4486-b98c-e42e9e207f34.png" class = "center"/>